 The company is well known for its remarkable customer service.
 Tesla has proved that to retain their customers, after-sale services play a major role.

 To enhance the experience of any Tesla car owner and let them drive their cars without fear, they provide world-class service and support to their customers.
-They book appointments if someone needs car maintenance and get it done as quickly as possible.
+They ensure that car owners can drive with confidence by providing rapid appointment bookings for maintenance, with repairs carried out as efficiently as possible.

 Tesla's marketing strategy includes effective and efficient techniques of promotion, i.e., word of mouth.
 It works in such a way that goodwill is driven from the customers to the potential customers.
 Word of mouth motivates 74% of consumers to buy a product because people not only favour the opinion of a friend over a stranger but love sharing it with others.